How to get involved

-Printed materials including branded pens, posters, brochures, wallet cards and other items for stakeholders to use at events and activities held during the week are now available to order.
+Printed materials including branded pens, posters, brochures, wallet cards and other items for stakeholders to use at events and activities are now available to order.

 We have created an image to put at the bottom of your work email signature.
 The instructions for inserting images as email signatures depend on the email provider – if you use Microsoft Outlook, instructions can be found here and instructions for Gmail are here.

 - Download Gambling Harm Awareness Week email image option 1

 - Download Gambling Harm Awareness Week email image option 2

 We've created images you can download and post to your website or social media accounts – and feel free to use, or take inspiration, from the suggested posts below.

 - Gambling Harm Awareness Week Facebook cover photo (820x360)